AI4Finance-Foundation/ElegantRL/docs/source/examples/Creating_VecEnv.rst

         return self.get_state()

-The last function is the **step function**, that defines the transition function and reward function, and signals the terminal state.
+The last function is the **step function**, that includes a transition function and a reward function, and signals the terminal state.
 To compute the transition function, we utilize mathematical operations from the torch package over the data (tensors).
 These operations allow us to compute transitions and rewards of thousands of environments in parallel.

 .. note::
     Unlike computing the transition function and reward function in parallel, we check the terminal state in a sequential way.
 Since sub-environments may terminate at different time steps, when a sub-environment is at terminal state, we have to reset it manually.